REMY: HEAD-FIXED BEHAVIOR AND ELECTROPHYSIOLOGY IN RATS

 Performance

-Rat head fixation is successfully achieved by combining an innovative headplate design (patent pending) with a carefully adapted surgery protocol.
-Together, these advances allow an implant so stable that skull screws become unnecessary.
+Rat head fixation was successfully achieved by combining an innovative headplate design (patent pending, US-20230263608-A1) with a carefully adapted surgery protocol.

 Developed over a period of several years, the method was thoroughly tested: